aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 ```bash
 produce_html_plotpage.py -r Ef n24l2.clk.vix n24l2_no0004.ctrl
 ```
-Note that when running this on your own hardware, the script requires gnuplot and the gnuplotlib python package.
+Note that when running this on your own hardware, the script requires `gnuplot` and the `gnuplotlib` python package.

-The result is that for each of the two scans in the correlation it will create a webpage showing things like bandpasses, fringe SNR, sampler statistics, etc. The pages are located in directories No0004, and No0005.
+The result is that for each of the two scans in the correlation it will create a web page showing things like bandpasses, fringe SNR, sampler statistics, etc. The pages are located in directories No0004, and No0005.

 Because the output is html you need to copy it to your local machine in order to view it